 - In a separate bowl whisk together the pea protein powder, baking powder, cocoa powder, and oats.
 Combine the wet and dry ingredients, and fold in the chocolate chips, if using.

 - Scoop up approximately 3 tablespoons of dough per cookie.
-If you have a 1.5 Tbsp cookie scoop that makes it easy.
+If you have a 1.5 tablespoon cookie scoop that makes it easy.
 Just put two scoops of dough in your palm, squeeze them together, and roll it into a smooth ball.

 - Gently flatten each cookie into shape, then use a fork to flatten them even more and create a criss-cross pattern on top.